MatthewHiggins2017/BIO726P/docs/practicals/pt-4-map-call.md

 !!!
 Question
       * Can you identify genetic variants and sequencing errors?
-      * Has bcftools/mpileup recovered the same genetic variants, **idicated in by the snps.vcf.gz,** as you would by looking at the alignments with IGV?
+      * Has bcftools/mpileup recovered the same genetic variants as **indicated in the snps.vcf.gz,** as you would expect given the IGV visualisation?
       * Do you think our filtering was effective?

+## 8. Refining your skills

+!!!
+Task

+      Well done if you have made it this far!

+      To further develop your skills, repeat the mapping and variant calling process for a few samples using your own reference assembly created during the *Week 1, Wednesday, Assembly Practical Session*.
+This exercise will help you gain confidence in independently running the mapping and variant calling pipeline, and give you more practice with tools like samtools and bcftools.